Report | May, 2025

 The Trawled Truth: The Case for Banning Bottom Trawling in UK Marine Protected Areas

-The UK’s offshore marine protected areas (MPAs) suffered over 20,000 hours of suspected bottom-trawl fishing in 2024, which would score tracks on the sea bed reaching over eight times around the UK, this Oceana report has revealed.
+The UK’s offshore marine protected areas (MPAs) suffered tens of thousands of hours of suspected bottom-trawl fishing in 2024, this Oceana report has revealed.
 Bottom trawling is permitted in 90% of UK MPAs, making the network little more than a sham that does not do enough to protect nature, says Oceana.

 Bottom trawlers are large, fuel-intensive vessels that drag heavy metal gear and nets – often weighing several tonnes – across the seafloor, indiscriminately hoovering up sea life and effectively bulldozing marine habitats.
 Almost all seabed habitats around the UK are currently categorised as ‘poor status’, with bottom trawling identified as the main pressure.